List of Ninjago episodes

-Ninjago (previously known as Ninjago: Masters of Spinjitzu until 2019) is a computer-animated television series.
+Ninjago (previously known as Ninjago: Masters of Spinjitzu until 2019) is an animated television series.
 The show was produced by Wil Film ApS from the pilot episodes until the tenth season and by WildBrain Studios for the last five seasons.
 It is distributed by The Lego Group.
 It was created to coincide with the Lego Ninjago construction toys, and centres on the fictional world of Ninjago, telling the story of a group of teenage ninja and their battles against the forces of evil.